Panoramic view of the sea and the cliffs in Omaha Beach, with a clear sky and walkers on the coastal trails.

 To visit:

-- Overlord Museum (22km from Asnelles): a stone's throw from Omaha Beach beach and opposite the access roundabout of the American cemetery in Colleville-sur-Mer, Overlord Museum traces the history of the Second World War from 1935 to the Liberation of Paris in 1945, including the landing of Allied forces in Normandy, using a new collection found Norman.
+• Overlord Museum (22km from Asnelles): A stone's throw from Omaha la plage and opposite the roundabout leading to the American Cemetery at Colleville-sur-Mer, the Overlord Museum retraces the history of the Second World War from 1935 to the liberation of Paris in 1945, including the Allied landings in Normandy, using a unique collection largely found on Norman soil.